duke-m/rusty-pi-cake/Readme.md

 - Internationalization with rust-i18n
 - Tailwind v4 SASS/CSS styling
 - Web-sys for creating the WASM worker and communication between main thread and worker
+- basic CI/CD deploying to [GitHub Pages](https://duke-m.github.io/rusty-pi-cake/)

+## How it works

+The app uses a WebAssembly worker to do the heavy lifting of calculating Pi.
+After the worker is created it is passed a closure that handles messages from the worker.
+The worker sends messages back to the main thread, the main thread receives these messages and updates the UI accordingly.
+That's why the UI keeps responsive while the worker is doing the heavy lifting.
+Without the worker the UI would be blocked.
+The WASM worker itself is loaded using a separate JS file.

 ## Features